wso2-extensions/esb-inbound-salesforce/README.md

 ```

 ## How To Use
-1.[Download the inbound endpoit jar](https://store.wso2.com/store/assets/esbconnector/details/fbb433b5-4d74-4064-84c2-e4b23c531aa2) or build the project **mvn clean install** to get the jar and add it in the <ESB-Home>/dropin directory.
+1. [Download the inbound endpoit jar](https://store.wso2.com/store/assets/esbconnector/details/fbb433b5-4d74-4064-84c2-e4b23c531aa2) or build the project **mvn clean install** to get the jar and add it in the <ESB-Home>/dropin directory.

-2.Create a sequence to print logs as follows.
+2. Create a sequence to print logs as follows.
 ```
 <?xml version="1.0" encoding="UTF-8"?>
 <sequence name="test" onError="fault" xmlns="http://ws.apache.org/ns/synapse">